BRrajanna/GolangDemo/README.md

 #Array
 An array is a collection of elements that belong to the same type.
-For example the collection of integers 5, 8, 9, 79, 76 form an array.
-Mixing values of different types, for example an array that contains both strings and integers is not allowed in Go.

 #hello_world
 practicing the basic